zjwang11/IRVSP/README.md

 * do vasp calculations ...
 * irvsp -sg ...
 * solve eBR/aBR (* using tqc.data *)

+# ir2tb
+to compute irreducible representations of states in the (electronic or phononic) tight-binding Hamiltonian.

+src_ir2tb_v1.tar.gz : for symmorphic crystals
+                      according to the character tables (CRTs) of point-group (PNG) symmetries.

+src_ir2tb_v2.tar.gz : for all crystals
+                      according to the CRTs on the Bilbao Crystallographic Server (BCS).

 # Notice
 * For SOC calculations, please set the MAGMOM tag explicitly in INCAR (for example MAGMOM=9000\*0).
 The default value of MAGMOM could cause an error when using irvsp.